Campaigning alongside recognized brands and organizations that are raising awareness about mental health is advantageous for everyone involved.

 Mental Health America: Mental Health Awareness Month

 Mental Health America was a pioneer in raising mental health awareness and began observing May as Mental Health Awareness Month all the way back in 1949.
-In 2021, the theme was Tools 2 Thrive: an initiative to provide the general public with practical, actionable tools to help people build resilience and improve mental health.
+In 2021, the theme for mental health month was Tools 2 Thrive: an initiative to provide the general public with practical, actionable tools to help people build resilience and improve mental health.

-The website has tons of resources that anyone can use, regardless of whether they consider themselves as having a mental illness.
+The website has tons of mental health resources that anyone can use, regardless of whether they consider themselves as having a mental illness.
 Some of the topics they provide handouts on include: